Friday, June 7, 2019

 While she goes about her business, the widowed pastor works up a sweat at the pulpit.
 The gist of his sermon: loved ones are superior to material things.
 He takes particular offense at the saying, "He who dies with the most toys wins."
 Afterwards, he swerves down the road while driving home, drinking and smoking all the way.
 The next time Helen, a church worker, spots him getting into his car while drunk, she offers to take the wheel, but he won't have it.
 "God is looking after me," he explains.

 In the third story strand, Helen's unemployed son, Daniel (Dominique McClellan), looks after his son, Jeremiah (Braelyn Kelly).
-They sit in silence for the most part, though a moment of levity arrives when they shake off their lethargy long enough to dance along to Robert Johnson's "Hot Tamales and the Red Hots."
+They sit in silence for the most part, though a moment of levity arrives when they shake off their lethargy long enough to dance along to Robert Johnson's "They're Red Hot."
 Like the pastor, Daniel can't resist the demon drink.
 He just keeps going until he throws up.
 And then he drinks some more.
 It doesn't take long to put two and two together: Daniel is like the dog with mange.

 If the film ends in a way some may find shocking, it's all set up in that opening sequence.
 Even if it's inevitable, it doesn't feel completely earned.